ihmeuw/vivarium_research/docs/source/model_design/vivarium_model_components/GBD_disease_health/index.rst

 +++++++++++++

 A health state is the amount of health or disability within a sequelae.
 This is summarized through the disability weight.
 More information on this can be found in `this section of the cause model page <https://vivarium-research.readthedocs.io/en/latest/model_design/vivarium_model_components/causes/index.html#disability-weights>`_.
+A health state for a sequelae and its disability weight can be found in the GBD methods appendix.

 Using our above sequelae (acute myocardial infarction and angina) as an example - the amount of health lost while experiencing an acute